The Average Cost of a Wedding

 With tens of thousands of dollars on the line, it's important to understand what couples prioritize and where this money goes.

-Here's how much couples spend on average on different vendors, clothing, and other aspects of their weddings.
+Here's how much couples spend on average on different wedding vendors, clothing, and other expenses.

 ---|---|---|